UMcompute/RTFM/README.md

 $ ./run.sh
 ```

 Some errors that you could see are related to Python packages numpy and lxml, which are both used by RTFM.
+If errors related to the absence of these packages arise, then go back and make sure they are installed properly (see above).

-By default, it will use the input values stored in "input.txt" of this same directory.
-Now you will be prompted with 2-3 questions.
+By default, this test will use the input values stored in "input.txt" of this same directory.
+Now you will be prompted with 2-3 questions:

 1. Do you want to launch the event detection model?
 (0 is no, 1 is yes)
 2. Do you want to launch the sensor simulator?
 (0 or 1)